Improving detection and treatment of depression in people with MS

 Previous studies have shown that the occurrence of depression in people with MS is up to 2-3 times higher than the general population.
 It is also known that depression in this group may be more challenging to treat effectively.
 Additionally, recent research has shown that depression in people living with MS may go undetected and be under-treated in the community.

-In this study, Dr Lisa Grech hopes to build on her previous work funded by MS Australia, to better understand the current screening, monitoring and treatment of depression in people with MS and to more fully understand the characteristics of depressive symptoms in this population.
-Additionally, Dr Grech will assess whether a brief screening tool which may easily be incorporated into clinical visits, may assist healthcare professionals to better detect depression in people with MS. It is anticipated that outcomes from the study will then support clinicians to improve both the detection and management of depression in this population.
+In this study, Dr Lisa Grech has built on her previous work funded by MS Australia, to better understand the current screening, monitoring and treatment of depression in people with MS and to more fully understand the characteristics of depressive symptoms in this population.
+Additionally, Dr Grech assessed whether a brief screening tool which may easily be incorporated into clinical visits, may assist healthcare professionals to better detect depression in people with MS. It was anticipated that outcomes from the study will then support clinicians to improve both the detection and management of depression in this population.
 This will ultimately lead to improved quality of life for people with MS.

 Stages of the research process